Quadriffis/immortal-millionaire/3 - increase muscle strength.md

 If a pull up bar is available, pull ups are great.

 You may modulate the difficulty of any exercise by doing it slower.
 A 5 second push up is harder than a quick up/down for example.
+Some studies indicate that focussing on eccentric movement (downward in this case) is best for strength development.

 ## Why and how this works